Soupra-D/twitter-likes/README.md

 # twitter-likes

-Download your twitter likes using an enhanced version of https://gist.github.com/datagrok/74a71f572493e603919e
+Download your twitter likes using an enhanced version of https://gist.github.com/datagrok/74a71f572493e603919e Project is a fork of https://github.com/tekumara/twitter-likes

 This version will download pictures in a liked tweet.
 You need to change the storage path.
-<br> Some features may not work properly, I added the download features before the OP updated  to Tweepe 4.
+To lazy tom make it.

 ## prereqs